Special Educational Needs (SEN) and/or Disabilities (D) & Inclusion

 - will continue to keep the pupil's progress under regular review.

-- may seek the involvement of external agencies to support the production of an SBSP for the pupil or to provide a course of support which is carried out in school in a small group situation or a 1:1 basis.
+- may seek the involvement of external agencies to help plan the interventions for the pupil or to provide a course of support which is carried out in school in a small group situation or a 1:1 basis.

 Reviews are carried out as before.

-If a child is still experiencing significant difficulties after recommendations from outside agencies have been put in place, actioned and reviewed after a length of time, the SENCo and other professionals may consult with parents and agree that the school will put forward a request for the consideration of the initiation of statutory assessment if everything that has been tried so far does not seem to be making sufficient difference to the child's situation and development.
+If a child is still experiencing significant difficulties after recommendations from outside agencies have been put in place, actioned and reviewed after a length of time, the SENCo and other professionals may consult with parents and agree that the school will put forward a request for the consideration of the initiation of an education, health and care needs assessment if everything that has been tried so far does not seem to be making sufficient difference to the child's situation and development.

-The criteria for applying for statutory assessment are set by the Local Authority.
+The criteria for applying for an education, health and care needs assessment are set by the Local Authority.

-The SENCo will discuss any cases where it is likely that an application for statutory assessment may need to be made with the Educational Psychology Service.
+The SENCo will discuss any cases where it is likely that an application for an education, health and care needs assessment may need to be made with the Educational Psychology Service.

-Request for the consideration of the initiation of statutory assessment
+Request for the consideration of the initiation of an education, health and care needs assessment

-The school will use reports from all of the professionals involved with the child to complete the statutory forms 'SN1' and 'Appendix B'.
-All of these reports are then submitted to the Local Authority's SEN Panel where it will be decided whether a statutory assessment will be granted.
+The school will use reports from all of the professionals involved with the child to complete the statutory forms required by the local authority in which the pupil is resident.
+All of these reports are then submitted to the Local Authority's SEN Panel where it will be decided whether an education, health and care needs assessment will be granted.

 Parents'/carers' views and feelings are sought throughout this process.
-Their views are submitted on an 'Appendix A' form.
+Their views are submitted on a form which will be provided for this purpose.

-If a statutory assessment is granted, then the Local Authority's SEN Panel will request detailed reports from all of the professionals involved about the child's development, progress and the difficulties being experienced, with details of what has been provided to support the child up to this stage.
+If an education, health and care needs assessment is granted, then the Local Authority's SEN Panel will request detailed reports from all of the professionals involved about the child's development, progress and the difficulties being experienced, with details of what has been provided to support the child up to this stage.

 The SEN Panel may make a recommendation as part of the process as to the best placement of the child in light of their special educational needs.

-It must be pointed out to parents that not all requests for statutory assessment are successful and that this will be up to the Local Authority SEN Panel.
+It must be pointed out to parents that not all requests for an education, health and care needs assessment are successful, and that not all plans which are drawn up in draft will be agreed, and that these decisions will be up to the Local Authority's SEN Panel.

 Education, Health and Care Plan (EHCP)

-The production of an Education, Health & Care Plan is organised by the London Borough of Sutton, in close liaison with the school, external agencies involved with the pupil and the pupil's parents/carers.
+The production of an Education, Health & Care Plan is organised by the London Borough of Sutton (or other local authority in which the pupil is resident), in close liaison with the school, external agencies involved with the pupil and the pupil's parents/carers.

 Whenever an EHCP is agreed for the first time, the Local Authority have to consult with the school's Governing Body as to whether or not they feel able to offer the pupil a continued place at the school based on their needs and the provision required, as outlined in the EHCP.